compromise-evident/ML/README.md

 ## Replace train.txt & test.txt

 train.txt & test.txt are the same but of unique items.
-Replace them with the sample below.
+Replace them with anything like below.
-"-" is normalized as "0.0"
-while "@" is normalized as "1.0".
+"-" is normalized as "0.0" (less "seen" by the model) while "@" is normalized as "1.0" (what the model really pays attention to.)
 If ```longest``` is set to 784 for example, then "0.0" is appended until the entire string is 784 neurons long.
 It's completely safe.
 If your string is longer than ```longest```, only the first ```longest``` characters of that string will be used.
-Note, "-" are zeros; less "seen" by the model, while "@" are ones; what the model really pays attention to.
 * Each line: ```label```, ```space```, ```- and @```, ```new line``` (\n.)

 ```text